AlexSzatmary/puzzle-bicycle/README.md

 -------
 `mark_dots_around_full_numbers` detects which number cells are "full," or adjacent to as many bulbs as their number.
 Therefore, dot all free cells adjacent to that number cell.
+Here, the 3 cell calls for bulbs to be placed; the bulb next to the 1 forces the free cells around the 1 to be dots.

 ![](pic/mark_dots_around_full_numbers.png)

 ***

 `mark_bulbs_around_dotted_numbers` is the opposite of `mark_dots_around_full_numbers`.
-If a number stil needs as many bulbs as it has adjacent free cells, those cells must be filled with bulbs.
+If a number still needs as many bulbs as it has adjacent free cells, those cells must be filled with bulbs.
+Here, the 0 places a dot next to the 2, which must then get bulbs in its remaining free cells.

 ![](pic/mark_bulbs_around_dotted_numbers.png)

 Level 3
 -------
-`mark_unique_bulbs_for_dot_cells` marks cells that must be bulbs for a dotted cell to be
+`mark_unique_bulbs_for_dot_cells` marks cells that must be bulbs for a dotted cell to be illuminated.
-        illuminated.

 ![](pic/mark_unique_bulbs_for_dot_cells.png)

 ***

-`fill_holes` A hole is a free cell that must be a bulb because no bulb can possibly reach it.
-Fill holes marks those bulbs.
+`fill_holes` places bulbs in "holes;" a hole is a free cell that must itself be a bulb because no bulb elsewhere could possibly reach it.

 ![](pic/fill_holes.png)

 Level 4
 -------
-`mark_dots_at_corners` Marks dots at free cells diagonal to numbers if a bulb in that
-        cell would make it impossible for the number to get enough bulbs.
+`mark_dots_at_corners` Marks dots at free cells diagonal to numbers if a bulb in that cell would make it impossible for the number to get enough bulbs.

 ![](pic/mark_dots_at_corners.png)